mohammedmanssour/laravel-recurring-models/README.md

 $model->repeat()->everyNDays(days: 3)
 ```

-The recurrence will start after n=3 days based on the `startsAt` returned value.
+The recurrence will start after n=3 days based on the `repetitionBaseDate` returned value.

 #### 3. Weekly Recurrence